.

 • Role-based access controls to limit risk.

-• Audit logs for traceability.
+• Audit logs for full traceability.

-Security and compliance should be non-negotiable.
+Security and compliance are non-negotiable.

-Industry Insights: Regulators Are Rewriting HIPAA - 2025 Survival Guide for Clinical & Pathology Labs
+Industry Insights: Regulators Are Rewriting HIPAA - Survival Guide for Clinical & Pathology Labs

 Step 8: Test, Validate, and Optimize

-• Unit testing of modules and workflows.
+• Unit testing of individual modules and workflows.

 • Integration testing with EHRs, instruments, and laboratory billing systems.